CommonMCOBJ/CommonMCOBJ/README.md

 # block_scale: scale of blocks in meters; default is 1 meter
 # block_origin_offset: (X, Y, Z)
 #
-# is_centered: true if centered, false if not
 # z_up: true if the Z axis is up instead of Y, false is not
 # texture_type: ATLAS or INDIVIDUAL_TILES
 # has_split_blocks: true if blocks have been split, false if not